greaterthanprougraff/java-springboot/HowToRun.md

 ### DELETE Requests
 To run a PUT request you will be using something such as CURL, Postman, or Insomnia.
 You will need to set your HTTP Request to PUT.
 Your URL will be set to http://localhost:8080/greeting/{id}.
 So for deleting id 0 it would look like this: http://localhost:8080/greeting/0.
 No body is required.
 Once ran it will delete the name associated with the id if there is a name attached to it.

+## Unit Tests
+Unit tests can be run in the test folder.
+Each java file has a corresponding unit test file with it.
+Tests can be run individually by pressing the play button or all of them with the play button in the top right.